t-will-gillis/automate-the-org/.github/templates/pr_template_add_update.md

 This PR adds the "Add Update Label Weekly" GitHub Actions workflow to your project.

-### Files included
+### Files installed by this PR

 - **Workflow file**:
   - `.github/workflows/add-update-label-weekly.yml`
 - **Configuration files**:
-  - `.github/workflow-configs/add-update-label-weekly-config.yml`
+  - `github-actions/workflow-configs/add-update-label-weekly-config.yml`
-  - `.github/workflow-configs/label-directory.yml`
+  - `github-actions/workflow-configs/templates/add-update-instructions-template.md`

+### File installed by a separate PR
+The following file is installed by a separate PR.
+It is shared by all of the centralized GitHub Actions,<br>
+and only needs to be installed with the first workflow.
+For subsequent workflows, you will continue with <br>
+this same file and edit it as needed.
+- **Additional config file** _(previously installed)_:
-  - `.github/workflow-configs/templates/add-update-instructions-template.md`
+  - `github-actions/workflow-configs/_data/label-directory.yml`

-### What This Workflow Does
+### What this workflow does

 Monitors open, assigned issues with the default status "In progress (actively working)"
 - Checks for recent update comments from assignees